skip to main |

 The Rs 55,000 fine collected in these two cases, Justice Gavai ordered, would go the Mumbai Police Welfare Fund.

-One of the two cases involved a dispute between the owner of an apartment and a builder, while the
+One of the two cases involved a dispute between the owner of an apartment and a builder, while the other involved a complaint filed by an employee of a businessman against his boss.

 The first case was, in fact, a typical Mumbai real estate dispute and also quite symbolic of the situations where cops get used as a threat by one of the parties.

 The fight was over a two-bedroom apartment booked by Sushila Patni in Thane's Manpada area in May 2010.
-The builder, J M Mehta, had lodged a complaint at the Kapurbaodi police station against Patni and one of his own employees,
+The builder, J M Mehta, had lodged a complaint at the Kapurbaodi police station against Patni and one of his own employees, Mukesh Savla, accusing them of changing the price of the apartment in the original agreement.

 Patni and Savla later filed a counter-complaint saying that Mehta had issued threats to them and was trying to extort money.
 Both parties, however, later reached a settlement and approached the High Court seeking directions to quash the FIR.